Flipped non-associative polynomial rings and the Cayley-Dickson construction: Introduction

 \section{Introduction}

 The Cayley--Dickson construction, introduced by Dickson \cite{Dic19} based on previous work by Cayley \cite{Cay45} and then generalized by Albert \cite{Alb42}, is a famous construction for generating new $*$-algebras out of old ones.
 It is perhaps best known for generating all the real, normed division algebras: the real numbers ($\mathbb{R}$), the complex numbers ($\mathbb{C}$), the quaternions ($\mathbb{H}$), and the octonions ($\mathbb{O}$) \cite{Alb47, UW60, Wri53}.
 However, the construction is undoubtedly quite mysterious; a first (second and third\ldots) encounter with its strange product leaves one rather puzzled and with a feeling that it is a patchwork created ad hoc to make certain algebras, like the above, fit in a construction.
 In this article, we try to shed new light on the Cayley--Dickson construction with the purpose of illuminating the underlying patchwork.
-To this end, we introduce and study the notion of \emph{flipped non-associative polynomial rings} which all Cayley--Dickson algebras naturally appear as quotients of (\autoref{thm:cayley-dickson-isomorphism}; see also \cite{AP11} by Albuquerque and Panaite for a different construction using so-called twisted tensor products).
+To this end, we introduce and study the notion of \emph{flipped non-associative polynomial rings}.
+In particular, we show that all Cayley--Dickson algebras naturally appear as quotients of a certain type of such rings (\autoref{thm:cayley-dickson-isomorphism}).
 By using this new class of polynomial rings, we may in particular extend the classical construction of $\mathbb{C}$ (and $\mathbb{H}$) as a quotient of a (skew) polynomial ring to $\mathbb{O}$, and beyond (see \autoref{ex:classical-Cayley-Dickson-quotient}).

 The flipped non-associative polynomial rings that give rise to the Cayley--Dickson algebras are ``flipped'' versions of a type of non-associative and non-commutative polynomial rings known as \emph{non-associative Ore extensions}, introduced by Nystedt, Öinert, and Richter \cite{NOR18}.
 Non-associative Ore extensions are in turn non-associative generalizations of \emph{Ore extensions}, the latter introduced by Ore \cite{Ore33} under the name ``non-commutative polynomial rings''.
 Since their introduction, Ore extensions have been studied quite extensively (see e.g. \cite{GW04, Lam01, MR01} for comprehensive introductions).